Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 • Try to test a different point in each question.

-• Avoid items based on personal opinions unless the opinion is qualified by evidence or a reference to the source of the opinion (e.g., According to the author of this passage, . . .).
+• Avoid items based on personal opinions unless supported by evidence or referenced sources. (e.g., According to the author of this passage, . . .).

 Consider the Following When Reviewing All Types of Items:

-• Whether the items as a whole measure knowledge or skills which are worthwhile and appropriate for the students who will be tested.
+• Decide if the items measure knowledge or skills.
+These should be worthwhile and appropriate for the students being tested.

-• Is there a better item to test what any item tests?
+• Is there a better item to test than any item tests?

 • Whether the items are of the appropriate level of difficulty for the students who will be tested.